2008–2011 Cambodian–Thai border crisis: Civilian effects

 After the initial attack on 4 February 2011, the Cambodian army fired BM-21 Grad rockets into the town of Sao Thong Chai about 5 km from the border.
 As a direct result, primary schools, a local hospital, and four or five houses were destroyed.
 Only minutes before the bombardment, the local authority had issued a warning to the locals to evacuate and close the school.
-Despite this, one civilian was killed and at least 34 were injured in the rocket attack.
+Despite this, 3 civilians were killed and at least 34 were injured in the rocket attack.

 There are reports that 22,000 Thai citizens had to evacuate and abandon their homes.
 The Cambodian government blamed the Thai army for firing onto the World Heritage temple, causing severe damage, whereas the Cambodian army settled the site as an army base.
 There is evidence, such as video and photo footage from Reuters, showing that Cambodian forces used the temple as a military base and fired machine guns and artillery.
 Thai soldiers responded by firing rifles at the Cambodian soldiers hiding in the temple.
 However, there are only a few bullet impacts visible on the temple.
 The Associated Press reported that Cambodian troops were stationed in the temple.

 The Thai army was accused of using cluster munitions against Cambodia during the border fighting in February.
 Thailand at first denied the allegation, but later admitted it had fired the weapons.
 According to the Cluster Munition Coalition, thousands of Cambodian villagers are now at risk of death or serious injury because of unexploded ordnance near their homes.